Barboursville Vineyards: History

 870 acre which is divided between Albemarle County and Orange County.
 The home was built from 1814 through 1822 and is based on an architectural design provided by Barbour's political ally and friend, Thomas Jefferson, since 1969 listed on the National Register of Historic Places.
 It draws approximately 80,000 visitors a year.

 The estate is the first producer in the new era of Virginian wine history to plant Vitis vinifera since the failed attempts of Jefferson, initially through former vineyard manager Gabriele Rausse.
 Winery manager Luca Paschina first arrived as a consultant in 1990, now estimated among Virginia's leading winemakers, has a stated goal to work to achieve quality consistently over several vintages.

 Considered one of the leading wineries in Virginia, Barboursville Vineyards wine was selected to be served to the Queen Elizabeth II on her 2007 visit to Virginia.

+In March 2026, after a long period in which the winery was rumored to be for sale, it was announced that an undisclosed investor group had purchased the winery.
+Head winemaker Luca Paschina remains in his role as CEO.